Importance of Right Network Architecture vs Cost

 - Transit VPC route table must be updated manually

-- Customer will loose the Aviatrix Controller’s TGW Audit functionality
+- Customer will lose the Aviatrix Controller’s TGW Audit functionality

-- This could be huge operational burden on the team
+- This could be a huge operational burden on the team

 - Customer will not be providing proper alerts about the route updates and warnings about incorrect or duplicate routes

 - In the future, if Aviatrix build a functionality where any new route update will require admin approval, then the customer might not be able to use that functionality